-- 149. When implementing Court-ordered reparations, the STFV relies on the assistance of local implementing partners.
-The question arises of how to fund the administrative costs of those implementing partners, be it from (i) the regular budget of the STFV, which is funded by States Parties; (ii) the amount awarded for reparations; or (iii) other donor funds. - 150.
-Noting that the financing of administrative costs resulting from the implementation of reparations for the STFV and its implementing partners required additional consideration, the Committee considered the "Report of the Trust Fund for Victims on the administrative costs incurred by TFV partners associated with the implementation of Court-ordered reparations awards."
+149. When implementing Court-ordered reparations, the STFV relies on the assistance of local implementing partners.
+The question arises of how to fund the administrative costs of those implementing partners, be it from (i) the regular budget of the STFV, which is funded by States Parties; (ii) the amount awarded for reparations; or (iii) other donor funds.

+150. Noting that the financing of administrative costs resulting from the implementation of reparations for the STFV and its implementing partners required additional consideration, the Committee considered

-- 151. The Committee observed that the TFV Board of Directors had decided that the 15 per cent of administrative costs for the implementing partners be financed from "other resources," i.e. voluntary contributions of donors.
-The Committee recommended, for example, that it should be provided with information regarding the reference basis for the 15 percent charge, such as whether this rate was a uniform flat rate and what categories of expenditure would be covered.
+151. The Committee observed that the TFV Board of Directors had decided that the 15 per cent of administrative costs for the implementing partners be financed from "other resources,"59 i.e. voluntary contributions of donors.
+The Committee recommended that it should be provided at its thirty-third session in September 2019 with information regarding the reference basis for the 15 per cent charge, such as whether this rate was a uniform flat rate and what categories of expenditure would be covered.
 The Committee also considered that the standards for monitoring and evaluation should be identified.
-Furthermore, it would be useful to determine the anticipated cost in absolute terms, and how such costs compare with the amount allocated for reparations and assistance programmes.
-The Committee looked forward to receiving an update at its thirty-second session in April 2019. - 152.
-Taking note of the decision of the Board of Directors that administrative costs are charged against "other resources", the Committee recommended that the relevant administrative costs be transparently reported in the Financial Statements and vis-à-vis all interested parties, including donors. - 153.
-On the topic of financial self-sustainability, the Committee had repeatedly recommended seeking ways to include this concept in the budget of the STFV in order to limit the recourse to assessed contributions of States Parties.
-With its decision to finance its implementing partners from voluntary contributions the TFV has taken a step in this direction.
-The Committee, recalling an earlier document the TFV submitted in 2012 about the use of programme support costs within other international institutions, believed that lessons could be learned from such practices, particularly from organisations that rely on third parties in the field to implement projects.
-The Committee recommended that the TFV consider ways to expand this policy by drawing from lessons learnt from other organizations and provide a proposal at its thirty-third session in September 2019.
+Furthermore, it would be useful to determine the anticipated cost in absolute terms and how such costs compare with the amounts allocated for reparation and assistance programmes.

+152. Taking note of the decision of the Board of Directors that administrative costs are charged against "other resources," the Committee recommended that the relevant administrative costs be transparently reported in the financial statements and vis-à-vis all interested parties, including donors.

+153. On the topic of financial self-sustainability, the Committee had repeatedly recommended seeking ways to include this concept in the budget of the STFV in order to limit the recourse to assessed contributions of States Parties.60 With its decision to finance its implementing partners from voluntary contributions the TFV has taken a step in this direction.
+The Committee, recalling an earlier document the TFV submitted in 2012 about the use of programme support costs within other international institutions,61 believed that lessons could be learned from such practices, particularly from organisations that rely on third parties in the field to implement projects.
+The Committee recommended that the TFV consider lessons learnt from other organizations62 on financing implementing partners in the field and provide a proposal at its thirty-third session in September 2019.